Use the form below to search the Health Library.

 For as long as there’s been medicine, people have had numerous healing alternatives from which to choose.
 Many of the most popular CAM therapies have been around for centuries (such as homeopathy) if not millennia (such as

 ).
-In the past 15 or 20 years, however, CAM has enjoyed a resurgence of interest among US consumers, a trend that has not escaped the attention of insurers.
+However, in the past 15-20 years, CAM has enjoyed a resurgence of interest among US consumers, a trend that has not escaped the attention of insurers.
 What accounts for CAM’s renewed popularity?
 Some of the many factors include:

 - The Internet offers access to health information on general and alternative therapies, empowering consumers to seek out and embrace novel approaches to healing and wellness.